GengyuanZhang/GengyuanZhang.github.io/code/SQL-test.txt

 where is_active = 1 and first_name = 'David' and last_name = 'etkin'
 order by username; -- usage of UNION (default deleting the duplicated row), UNION ALL(keep all rows)

+select * from sys.sys_config;
+select * from test.activity_logs;
+select * from test.users;

+select database(); -- print the default db schema, null means no default now.
+Default can be set by right click

+-- now we changed the default db to 'test' instead of 'thequantedge' select * from memberships;

+insert into memberships
+values('30', 'test plan','for test purpose',
+'Welcome to the TQE','test product','0.05',
+'0.05','1','Month','0', null, '0.00', '7',
+ '30', 'day', '0', '0', null, null,
+ '2021-03-21', null, null, null); -- add a new test row with id of 30 at the bottom

+insert into memberships(id, name, description,
+						confirmation_message, custom_message,
+                        initial_payment, billing_amount, cycle_number,
+                        cycle_period, billing_limit, trial_url, trial_amount,
+                        trial_limit, expiration_number, expiration_period,
+                        display_order, allow_signups, expiration_date,
+                        deleted_at, created_at, updated_at, apple_product_id,
+                        stripe_product_id)
+values('31', 'test plan1','for test purpose',
+'Welcome to the TQE','test product','0.05',
+'0.05','1','Month','0', null, '0.00', '7',
+ '30', 'day', '0', '0', null, null,
+ '2021-03-21', null, null, null);  -- add another new test row with id of 31 at the bottom, with INTO

+ select * from memberships;
+ insert into memberships(id, name, description,
+						confirmation_message, custom_message,
+                        initial_payment)
+values('32', 'test plan2','for test purpose',
+'Welcome to the TQE','test product','0.05');  -- add another new test row with id of 32 at the bottom, with INTO and only partly filled

+create table memberships_test
+(
+	id integer NOT NULL PRIMARY KEY,
+	name CHAR(20) NOT NULL,
+	confirmation_message CHAR(30) NOT NULL
+);

+insert into memberships_test(id,
+							name,
+                            confirmation_message)
+select 	id,
+		name,
+        confirmation_message
+from memberships;  -- insert by select from another table, this way can insert multiple rows

+create table memberships_test1 as select * from memberships_test; -- create test1 with the same information copied from test

+select * from memberships_test1;

+SET SQL_SAFE_UPDATES = 0; -- unlock the safe updates
+UPDATE memberships_test1
+SET confirmation_message = 'hello world!',
+	name = concat('test plan ', (id-30))
+WHERE id in ('30','31','32'); -- a more complicated updates SET SQL_SAFE_UPDATES=1; -- lock the safe updates again

+SET SQL_SAFE_UPDATES = 0; -- unlock the safe updates
+delete from memberships_test
+where id = '32'; -- delete row
+SET SQL_SAFE_UPDATES = 1; -- lock the safe updates
+SELECT * FROM memberships_test;

+create table memberships_test2
+(
+	id integer NOT NULL PRIMARY KEY,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1,
+	confirmation_message text(100)
+);
+select * from memberships_test2;

+select CURRENT_DATE(); -- current date

+select * from memberships_test;

+ALTER TABLE memberships_test
+ADD price decimal(8,2) Not NULL default 1; -- add new column named by price

+ALTER TABLE memberships_test
+DROP COLUMN price; -- delete column

+create table memberships_test_for_drop
+(
+	id integer NOT NULL PRIMARY KEY,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1,
+	confirmation_message text(100)
+);  -- create the table for drop below drop table memberships_test_for_drop;  -- delete the whole table

+select * from memberships;
+create view memberships_test_view as select id, name, initial_payment from memberships;  -- create a sample view select * from memberships_test_view; -- see the content in the view

+select * from users;
+create view users_test_view as select id, concat(first_name, ' ', last_name) as full_name, username, email
+from users; -- creat a view with customized name select * from users_test_view; -- see the content in the view

+-- create a storing/saving process  To be continued..

+select * from users;

+create table memberships_test_for_drop
+(
+	id integer NOT NULL,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1,
+	confirmation_message text(100)
+);  -- create the table for drop below

+-- TRANSACTION -- To be continued

+-- CURSOR -- To be continued

+-- CONSTRAINT  -- To be continued

+create table memberships_test_for_drop
+(
+	id integer NOT NULL PRIMARY KEY,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1,
+	confirmation_message text(100)
+);  -- create the table for drop below with PRIMARY KEY drop table memberships_test_for_drop;  -- delete the whole table

+create table memberships_test_for_drop
+(
+	id integer NOT NULL,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1,
+	confirmation_message text(100)
+);  -- create the table for drop below with PRIMARY KEY

+alter table memberships_test_for_drop
+add constraint primary key (id); -- alternative way (CONSTRAINT) of setting the PRIMARY KEY

+drop table memberships_test_for_drop;  -- delete the whole table

+-- REFERENCES -- more details in the book

+create table memberships_test_for_drop
+(
+	id integer NOT NULL,
+	name CHAR(20) NOT NULL,
+    price decimal(8,2) NOT NULL DEFAULT 1 CHECK (price > 0),
+	confirmation_message text(100)
+);  -- create the table for drop below with CHECK

+alter table memberships_test_for_drop
+add constraint primary key (id) add constraint check (price > 0); -- alternative way (CONSTRAINT) of setting the CHECK

+drop table memberships_test_for_drop;  -- delete the whole table